 Internationally renowned today, his work is shown the world over in a great variety of forms, combining both the most robust and the most fragile materials.
 Each of his productions bears witness to his early and constant commitment to defending the great humanitarian and ecological causes of our time while giving a voice to the voiceless.

 In the spirit of hospitality, Toguo wanted to associate five artists with this year’s edition at the Musée d’Histoire de Nantes.

 Jean-François Boclé (Martinique), Moreira Chonguiça (Mozambique), Rosana Paulino (Brazil), Monica Toiliye (Democratic Republic of Congo), Kara Walker (USA), have come to join him.
-Painters, video artists, sculptors or performers, each of them has found their place in the museum’s spaces, and their resonance with history.
+Painters, video artists, sculptors or performers or musiciens, each of them has found their place in the museum’s spaces, and their resonance with history.

 Legacy, memory, pain, and historical scars are addressed through their work.
 But so is the victory over them.

 Another form of confrontation with reality takes place in their presence; another dialogue is born out of their encounter, which does not exclude any part of our sensitivity.

 Another confrontation with reality takes place in their presence.
 Another dialogue is born through this encounter – one that spares no part of our sensitivity.

 Historian François Wassouni – a specialist in the history of violence and a lecturer in contemporary history at the University of Maroua in Cameroon – will present roughly ten new captions for objects that are emblematic of Nantes’ and France’s colonial history, which resonate with his research topics and his approach to questions of national memory.